Virtual Visit: Hauntings - Creepy Capitol Carvings

 Explore the mystery behind the most notorious carvings at the New York State Capitol.

-Gargoyle derived from French gargouille meaning “throat”
+- Gargoyle is derived from the French word gargouille meaning “throat”.

-Gargoyles existed for over 4000 years
+- Gargoyles have existed for over 4000 years.

-9 dragons carved on Senate Staircase
+- There are 9 dragons carved on the Senate Staircase.

 The Assembly Chamber fireplaces are detailed with elaborate carvings and grotesques.